greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gprestore.html.md

 **--jobs** int
 :   Optional.
 Specifies the number of parallel connections to use when restoring table data and metadata.
 By default, `gprestore` uses 1 connection.
 Increasing this number can improve the speed of restoring data.

-    **Note:** If you used the `gpbackup --single-data-file` option to combine table backups into a single file per segment, you cannot set `--jobs` to a value higher than 1 to perform a parallel restore operation.
+    <br/><br/>**Note:** If you used the `gpbackup --single-data-file` option to combine table backups into a single file per segment, you cannot set `--jobs` to a value higher than 1 to perform a parallel restore operation.

 **--metadata-only**
 :   Optional.
 Creates database tables from a backup created with the `gpbackup` utility, but does not restore the table data.
 This option assumes the tables do not exist in the target database.
 To create a specific set of tables from a backup set, you can specify an option to include tables or schemas or exclude tables or schemas.
 Specify the option `--with-globals` to restore the Greenplum Database system objects.